einschmidt/hassio-addons/yarr/DOCS.md

 **Note**: _The file MUST be stored in `/ssl/`, which is the default_

+### Option: `db_path`

+This option allows you to override the default db file storage path.
+For example, use a different configuration like `/share/yarr/yarr.db` instead of `/data/yarr.db`.

+When not configured, the addon will automatically use the
+default: `/data/yarr.db`

 ## Known issues and limitations

 This add-on has no user management.
 As such, please think twice before you